SeattleChris/hepcat/DEVELOPMENT.md

     * Using the values in the '.env', via our custom command file: `./manage.py createsu`
       * Or manually input email and password, using the default command: `./manage.py createsuperuser`
   * Prepare Static files and Media files:
-    * Open a bash console, start virtualenv, and navigate to the directory with the 'manage.py' file.
+    * Open a bash console, start virtualenv, and navigate to the directory with the 'manage.py' file: probably at `web/`.
     * Collect static files: `./manage.py collectstatic`
     * Collect media files: ???
   * View the site!